murraystorm/murraystorm/README.md

 ## Other Development Skills:
 <p align="center">
-    Some of the development tools, enviroments, frameworks and languages I have successfully completed projects with in the past
+    The unreasonibly long list of some of the development tools, operating systems, enviroments, frameworks and languages I have successfully completed projects with in the past.
 </p>
 <p align="center">
     <img src="https://img.icons8.com/color/69/000000/raspberry-pi.png" alt="Raspberry Pi OS" style="vertical-align:top; margin:4px"/>